thieminho/Flight-delays/README.md

 # Flight-delays
-Data analysis project using United States Department of Transportation database (https://www.transtats.bts.gov/Homepage.asp) Technologies used:
+Data analysis project using United States Department of Transportation database.
+Technologies used:
  - R and markdown
  - SQL (PostgreSQL)